Building multi-platform documentation with DocC

 Step 4: Generate static documentation websites for all platforms

-To generate static documentation websites for all supported platform, let’s add a lane called docc_web
+To generate static websites for all supported platform, let’s add a lane called docc_web

 :